Logotype for Lexeo Therapeutics Inc

 Study background and rationale

-• APOE4/4 homozygotes have a ~15x increased risk of Alzheimer's, earlier onset, and faster decline, representing ~15% of Alzheimer's cases and 900,000 US patients.
+• APOE4 homozygotes have a significantly higher risk, earlier onset, and faster decline in Alzheimer's, representing about 15% of cases and 900,000 US patients.

-• APOE4 drives Alzheimer's via multiple pathways, including neurotoxicity, amyloid and tau pathology, and neuroinflammation.
+• APOE4 drives Alzheimer's via neurotoxicity, amyloid and tau pathology, and neuroinflammation, while APOE2 is hypothesized to dilute APOE4 toxicity and provide neuroprotection.

 Study design and patient population

-• Phase 1/2 open-label, dose-ranging trial enrolled 15 APOE4 homozygotes with mild cognitive impairment to moderate Alzheimer's across four dose cohorts.
+• Phase 1/2, 52-week, open-label, dose-ranging trial enrolled 15 APOE4 homozygotes with mild cognitive impairment to moderate dementia across four ascending dose cohorts.

-• Inclusion: ≥50 years, APOE4 homozygotes, MCI to moderate dementia, amyloid and CSF biomarkers consistent with Alzheimer's.
+• Inclusion criteria: ≥50 years, APOE4 homozygotes, MCI to moderate dementia, amyloid and CSF biomarkers consistent with Alzheimer's.

 • Primary endpoint: safety; secondary endpoints: APOE2 CSF expression, amyloid/tau biomarkers, PET imaging, cognitive testing.